zhenyuliu-hunnu/astro-theme-retypeset/src/content/posts/guides/Theme Color Schemes-en.md

 abbrlink: theme-color-schemes
 ---

-Retypeset defines theme color schemes based on the [OKLCH](https://oklch.com/) color space, with a default print-style black, white, and gray color scheme.
+Retypeset defines theme color schemes based on the [OKLCH](https://oklch.com/) color space, with a default black, white, and gray color scheme that simulates a print style.

 To meet personalization needs, I've created several color schemes for the theme.
-You can replace the default colors in [src/config.ts](https://github.com/radishzzz/astro-theme-retypeset/blob/master/src/config.ts) and **restart the development server** to apply the new color scheme.
+You can replace the default color scheme in [src/config.ts](https://github.com/radishzzz/astro-theme-retypeset/blob/master/src/config.ts) and **restart the development server** to preview the new color scheme.

-## Pale Scallion
+## Scallion White

 ![Light mode](../../../assets/1-light.jpeg)
 ![Dark mode](../../../assets/1-dark.jpeg)